-Today I am launching a beautiful new free baby blanket pattern.
+Today I am offering a free, beautiful baby blanket pattern that is perfect for the preemie baby.
 It is called The “Baby ZigZag Baby Blanket”!
 It is a perfect project for the advanced beginner crocheter and turns out so soft and cuddly.
-It will be a perfect baby shower gift for that new little one in your family!!
+It will be a perfect baby gift for that tiny new little one It will keep that preemie swaddled beautifully!

 I used a yarn new to me called “Ice Cream”.
 It is sold by Lion Brand and is very nice to work with.
 It is 100% acrylic so it is Machine Washable and Dryable.
 So easy to care for!!

 The stitch I used for the body of the blanket is really quite easy to learn and to memorize, so you can easily work on your new project while watching tv or visiting with friends and family.

 I’m offering the pattern here on my blog for free, but if you would like an ad-free PDF version after the Preemie Crochet Challenge, please check out my Etsy Shop.